Doctor of Philosophy

 The statistical change detection algorithms process the residuals to determine the drift statistically.
 In the study, performance of the major algorithms, including the Exponentially Weighted Moving average (EWMA), Cumulative Sum (CUSUM) control chart, and Generalized Likelihood Ratio Test (GRLT), are investigated.

 A new method for detection of the change, named the "Standardized Sum of the Innovation Test (SSIT)," is also proposed.
 The statistical properties of the decision function of the SSIT are derived to set the decision threshold statistically.
 A method for estimation of the mean delay of the SSIT is also derived.
 The mean delay of the SSIT is shown in a demonstration and is the shortest of the change detection algorithms.

 For demonstration purposes, mathematical models of a pressurizer in a CANada Deuterium Uranium (CANDU) nuclear power plant are developed.
 The mathematical models in the form of nonlinear differential equations are verified by comparing the simulation results with those of the industry standard code known as "CATHENA" (Canadian Algorithm for Thermal Hydraulic Network Analysis).
 The developed algorithms have been successfully applied to the pressurizer model for detection and estimation of pressure sensor drifts.
 The results convincingly demonstrate the effectiveness of the proposed algorithms in the detection of the drift.

 Cho, Sungwhan, "A Study for Detection of Drift in Sensor Measurements" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 903.
+903.